Subha06-star/NetDefenders-COMP2152/README.md

 2. The script attempted connections to ports: 21, 22, 23, 80, 443, and 6379.

-3. The scan result showed that only port 80 (HTTP) is open, while all other tested ports are closed.
+3. The scan result showed that ports 80 (HTTP) and 443 (HTTPS) are open, while the others are closed.

-4. Since port 80 uses HTTP, communication is not encrypted and can be intercepted by attackers.
+4. Port 80 allows unencrypted communication, which can expose data to interception, even though HTTPS is available on port 443.

 Output:
-Port 21 is closed
+[+] Port 21 is closed
-Port 22 is closed
+[+] Port 22 is closed
-Port 23 is closed
+[+] Port 23 is closed
+[!]
 Port 80 is OPEN
     → HTTP is insecure (no encryption)
-Port 443 is closed
+[!]
+Port 443 is OPEN
-Port 6379 is closed
+    → HTTPS is secure but HTTP should be redirected [+] Port 6379 is closed

 ## Vulnerability Report (Wasifa Hossain)